Figures of Speech

 In this sense figures of speech are the different ways the writer can personalises, deepens and broadens meaning, and then emphasise the ideas they want the reader to notice.

-Another view is that literary devices are the specific features identifiable in a text, and are made up of literary elements and literary techniques.
+Another view is that literary devices are simply all the specific features identifiable in a text, and are made up of literary elements and literary techniques.
 The literary elements are always present in a text, and include the theme, motif, plot, tone, setting and context, antagonists and their characterisation, relationships, struggles and climaxes, particular points-of-view, etc. The literary techniques look to be in part our figures of speech along with topics such as narrative, plot and twists, dialogue, imagery, thematic patterning, sensory details, emotional appeal, backstory and flashbacks, foreshadows of the future, etc.

 Many authors who write on figures of speech/literary devices explicitly or implicitly references the work of Laurence Dollins Perrine (American, 1915-1995) who wrote on "story and structure" particularly in poetry.
 His view appeared to have been refreshingly simple, a figure of speech was any way of saying something other than through the ordinary word for word meaning.
 In figurative language, words can convey more than one meaning and are used to express thoughts, feelings, and perceptions that can't be adequately expressed in literal language.
 Perrine identified just twelve types of figurative language, namely allegory, apostrophe, hyperbole, irony, metaphor, metonymy, paradox, personification, simile, symbol, synecdoche, and understatement.